 A growing global population with changing socio-demographics will place increased pressure on the world’s resources to provide not only more food but also protein.
 To meet the protein and nutrition challenges of today and the future, various efforts have been made to find viable options for alleviating protein insecurity.

-The insect-derived proteins like ENTOPRO has several following advantages over traditional options.
+The insect-derived proteins like ENTOPRO have several following advantages over traditional options.

 • High Feed-conversion efficiency(an animal’s capacity to convert feed mass into increased body mass, represented as kg of feed per kg of weight gain)